 Peace bonds and family law protection order are orders made by the court to protect one person from another person.
 Learn more about them on the Legal Services Society's Abuse & Family Violence webpages and the Protection Order registry website.

-This program provides individual and group counselling to children aged 3 to 18 who have witnessed violence in the home.
+The PEACE (Prevention, Education, Advocacy, Counselling and Empowerment) program provides individual and group counselling to children aged 3 to 18 who have witnessed violence in the home.
 Contact VictimLinkBC for more information about this and other counselling programs.